TiarkRompf/lms-clean/doc/lms_code_walk.md

 The basic components of a driver or compiler include:
 1. All the needed frontend traits.
 2. All the needed codegen traits.
-3. An abstract `def snippet` that is the user application code
+3. An abstract method `snippet`, which will be overridden by the user application code
 4. Facilities to print code to files, compile them, and evaluate them.

 For example: